 Philip Fofie Amoateng, another successful University of Ghana Alumnus has enjoyed a successful career, predominantly in the Information and Telecommunication Technology industry across Africa.

-Philip is an alumnus of University of Ghana Business School (UGBS) where he graduated with B.Sc.
+Philip is an alumnus of University of Ghana Business School (UGBS) where he graduated with a B.Sc.
 (Admin.)
 Accounting option.
 He is also a chartered accountant (a fellow of ACCA) and a graduate of University of Leicester and University of Salford with both MBA and LLM respectively.

 Mr. Amoateng was the Managing Director of Airtel Rwanda, prior to this, he was the CEO for Tigo Rwanda from 2016 to 2018.